Bailando por un Sueño (Peruvian TV series) season 3

+The winners were Delly Madrid and José Luis Campos.

 Concept and schedule

 Reyes de la pista is a musical realityand then direct "Dancing for a Dream ", where they face in a dance competition eight couples who occupied the first four places in the first two seasons of that show.
 Each pair is made up of a "dreamer" and a famous or "hero".
 The pair won under this program will be a prize of 30769 dollars and represent the Peru in Second International Dance Championship, which will possibly take place in Argentina year 2009.

 Reyes de la pista, like his predecessor, will be part of theprime timeon Saturday Panamericana Television, will air from 10:00 pm, lasting about two hours and a half, and also include the transmission of micro daily news from Monday to Friday throughout the regular programming of this television channel.